Analysis tools#

 [2]:

-planet_radius = 1.*cst.r_jup_mean
+planet_radius = 1 * cst.r_jup_mean

-reference_gravity = 10**3.5
+reference_gravity = 10 ** 3.5

 reference_pressure = 0.01

-pressures_bar = atmosphere.pressures*1e-6 # cgs to bar
+pressures = atmosphere.pressures * 1e-6 # cgs to bar

-kappa_IR = 0.01
+infrared_mean_opacity = 0.01

 gamma = 0.4